WildWest-Productions/CloudKey-support/PRIVACY_POLICY.md

 By using the licensed application (the software), you agree to all the following terms.

 "The Server" is where the uploaded data is stored.
-"This Software" refers to this App, Remote Files.
+"This Software" refers to the licensed appication; CloudKey.

  - Any data on The Server will be visible to the owner(s) of The Server.
  - Your data (like IP address) may be collected when using this app.